-Fairness and Equitable Treatment - This third aim requires that youth are treated fairly through the assurance that due process laws and procedures are protected for every youth and family involved in the juvenile court process.
-Fundamentally, this includes equal certainty that all youth have access to and are represented by properly trained defense counsel and that all youth have an opportunity to participate in juvenile justice system proceedings.
+Fairness and Equitable Treatment - The third aim requires that youth are treated fairly through the assurance that due process laws and procedures are protected for every youth and family involved in the juvenile court process.
+Fundamentally, this includes equal certainty that all youth have access to properly trained defense counsel and that all youth have an opportunity to participate in the youth justice proceedings.
 The fairness standard also applies to the practice of swift justice.
-Adherence to standards and timelines for case processing is critical in that the juvenile justice process is designed to teach offenders that illegal behavior has consequences and that anyone who violates the law will be held accountable.
+An adherence to standards and timelines for case processing is critical in that the design of the youth justice process seeks to teach offenders that illegal behavior has consequences and that anyone who violates the law will be held accountable.

-There has been much learned over the past 25 years about how individual offender rehabilitation relates to reducing recidivism (Andrews, et al., 1990; Gendreau, French, and Taylor, 2002; Andrews and Bonta, 2010).
+There has been much learned over the past thirty years about how individual offender rehabilitation relates to reducing recidivism (Andrews et al., 1990; Gendreau, French, and Taylor, 2002; Andrews and Bonta, 2010).
 The lessons focus specifically on service and program interventions that reduce reoffending and increase pro-social behavior.
-As a result, among the most important policy reforms of recent years are the drive for evidence-based practice, which focuses
+As a result, among the most important policy reforms of recent years are the drive for evidence-based practice, which focuses on effective treatments, services, and supports for children and families, and the effort to establish systems of care to address the infrastructure of funding and linkages between services and programs.
+These themes have been embraced in educational, mental health, and child welfare policy reforms, as well as in juvenile justice systems (Lipsey & Howell, 2010).